-This Healthy Banana Waffles recipe makes light and fluffy waffles.
+This Healthy Banana Waffles Recipe makes light and fluffy waffles that are yummy any time of the day.
 It has plenty of fiber to fill you up and is naturally sweetened with bananas!

 How are your resolutions coming?
 I know most of us make some resolves to do better, eat healthier, and do more or less of some things.
 It’s always nice to get back on track with things after the craziness the Holiday Season brings.